graphile/graphile.github.io/src/pages/postgraphile/production.md

 optimised way, and has the added benefit of helping sustain development and maintenance on the project.**

-The rest of this article relates to Pro Plugin's approach to addressing these issues, though there are hints on how you might go about solving the issues for yourself.
+The following details how the Pro Plugin addresses these issues, including hints on how you might go about solving the issues for yourself.
 Many of these techniques can be implemented outside of PostGraphile, for example in an express middleware or a nginx reverse proxy between PostGraphile and the client.

 #### Sending queries to read replicas